pilotpirxie/bullshit-detector/README.md

 {
-  text: string; // required, the text to analyze ignorePhrases? : string[]; // optional, list of phrases to ignore throwOverCount? : number; // optional, number of jargon words to throw exception throwOverPercentage? : number; // optional, percentage of jargon words in text to throw exception }
+  text: string; // required, the text to analyze ignorePhrases? : string[]; // optional, list of phrases to ignore throwAtCountOrAbove? : number; // optional, number of jargon words to throw exception throwOverPercentage? : number; // optional, percentage of jargon words in text to throw exception }
 ```